-Since June of 2023, a total of 10,905 meters in 12 drill holes have been completed.
+As of April 30, 2024, a total of 15,595 meters in 17 drill holes have been completed.
 Results are pending for Ivanhoe Electric's Typhoon geophysical survey on the project.
 Porphyry-style quartz stockwork veining observed in numerous clast fragments entrained within a late intrusion provides additional evidence for a porphyry system.
-The objective of recent work is to search for porphyry copper mineralization at depth.